 “Its simplicity makes many often misjudge its true risk.”

-Ladder safety may seem like common sense, and most would scoff at the idea of being told how to use a ladder.
+Ladder safety may seem like common sense, and most would scoff at the idea of being told how to use one.
 However, this stubbornness and lack of attention leads to a whole array of issues.
-The majority of occupational fall accidents involve a ladder.
+In fact, the majority of all occupational fall accidents involve a ladder.
 Everyone assumes they know how to use a ladder properly.
 Its simplicity makes many often misjudge its true risk.
+Here are a few ways you can ensure you’re up to speed when it comes to ladder safety.

 Do you need a step ladder, a stand-alone ladder, or an extension ladder?
 Select your ladder based on not only what task(s) it will be used for, but more importantly, what hazards you may encounter.
 The correct ladder must also be selected based on the height(s) it is intended to reach.
 Ladders must meet safety regulations for whatever task they are being used for.
 Also, every ladder comes with a load rating based on the weights it will likely hold.
 The load rating is meant to be much higher for a ladder on a construction site than a step ladder that someone uses in their garage at home.